SuperOfficeDocs/superoffice-docs/docs/en/api/entities/howto/custom-objects/using-udefhelper.md

 uid: using_udefhelper
 description: How to use the UDFHelper class
 author: Tony Yates
-so.date: 11.05.2021
+date: 11.05.2021
-keywords: udef, user-defined field, custom field, API, UDFHelper, UDFSearch, GetUDFInfo, GetUDFData so.topic: howto so.audience: api so.audience.tooltip: SuperOffice APIs and database
+keywords: udef, user-defined field, custom field, API, UDFHelper, UDFSearch, GetUDFInfo, GetUDFData
+topic: howto
+audience: api
+audience_tooltip: SuperOffice APIs and database
 ---

 # How to use the UDFHelper class